mwender/donation-manager/README.md

 Donation Manager is a WordPress plugin which handles a multi-form donation process.
 This plugin requires the [PODS Plugin for WordPress](http://pods.io).

+## How to Compile MJML Templates

+As of February 2019, my method for compiling MJML email templates is as follows:

+1. Edit the template in the MJML App.
+2. Save out the template as HTML to `lib/html/`.
+3. Copy the template over to `lib/templates/` and replace the `.html` extension with `.hbs`.

+__02/13/2019 - Version 1.9__

+- Updating Transportation Department emails to include unsubscribe links pointing back to PickUpMyDonation.com.

 __01/16/2019 - Version 1.8.1__

 - Adjusting orphaned import to not process contacts which already exist in the database.